The Best Coffee Tampers In The UK 2022

 My Observations

-There are various other similar tools with similar needle size, but this one seems nice and sturdy, it comes with a stand which I find handy, you can alter the needle setup (if you want to) and the number of needles/pins used.
+There are various other similar tools with similar needle size, but this one seems nice and sturdy, it comes with a stand which I find handy, you can change the needle setup (if you want to) and the number of needles/pins used.

-Re the stand, the version above comes with a stand, but if you prefer you can buy the version which sticks onto the side of your espresso coffee machine:
+Re the stand, the version above comes with a stand, but if you prefer you can buy the version which sticks onto the side of your espresso machine:

-WDT equipment with magnetic mount.
+WDT device with magnetic mount.

-WDT equipment with magnetic mount.
+WDT device with magnetic mount.

 Check Price - Etsy